lauchness/rescript-lox/README.md

-# ReScript Project Template
+# ReScript Lox

+This is a rescript implementation of the First Interpreter from Robert Nystrom's book "Crafting Interpreters".

-The only official ReScript starter template.
+Thanks to the only [official ReScript starter template](https://github.com/rescript-lang/rescript-project-template) for providing said template.

 ## Installation